Bosnian War: Final political crisis

 On 15 October 1991, the parliament of the Socialist Republic of Bosnia and Herzegovina in Sarajevo passed a "Memorandum on the Sovereignty of Bosnia-Herzegovina" by a simple majority.
-The Memorandum was hotly contested by the Bosnian Serb members of parliament, arguing that Amendment LXX of the Constitution required procedural safeguards and a two-thirds majority for such issues.
-The Memorandum was debated anyway, leading to a boycott of the parliament by the Bosnian Serbs, and during the boycott the legislation was passed.
+The Memorandum was hotly contested by the Bosnian Serb members of parliament, arguing the Constitution required procedural safeguards and a two-thirds majority for such issues.
+The Memorandum was debated anyway, leading to a boycott of the parliament by the Bosnian Serbs, and the legislation was passed.
 The Serb political representatives proclaimed the Assembly of the Serb People of Bosnia and Herzegovina on 24 October 1991, declaring that the Serb people wished to remain in Yugoslavia.
-The Party of Democratic Action (SDA), led by Alija Izetbegović, was determined to pursue independence and was supported by Europe and the U.S. The SDS made it clear that if independence was declared, Serbs would secede as it was their right to exercise self-determination.
+The Party of Democratic Action (SDA), led by Alija Izetbegović, was determined to pursue independence and was supported by Europe and the US The SDS made it clear that if independence was declared, Serbs would secede as it was their right to exercise self-determination.

 The HDZ BiH was established as a branch of the ruling party in Croatia, the Croatian Democratic Union (HDZ).
-While it called for the independence of the country, there was a split in the party with some members advocating secession of Croat-majority areas.
+While it called for the independence of the country, there was a split in the party with some advocating secession of Croat-majority areas.
 In November 1991, the Croat leadership organised autonomous communities in areas with a Croat majority.
 On 12 November 1991, the Croatian Community of Bosnian Posavina was established in Bosanski Brod.
-It covered eight municipalities in northern Bosnia.
+It covered 8 municipalities in northern Bosnia.
 On 18 November 1991, the Croatian Community of Herzeg-Bosnia was established in Mostar.
 Mate Boban was chosen as its president.
 Its founding document said: "The Community will respect the democratically elected government of the Republic of Bosnia and Herzegovina for as long as exists the state independence of Bosnia and Herzegovina in relation to the former, or any other, Yugoslavia".

 Borisav Jović's memoirs show that on 5 December 1991 Milošević ordered the JNA troops in BiH to be reorganised and its non-Bosnian personnel to be withdrawn, in case recognition would result in the perception of the JNA as a foreign force; Bosnian Serbs would remain to form the nucleus of a Bosnian Serb army.
-Accordingly, by the end of the month only 10–15% of the personnel in the JNA in BiH was from outside the republic.
+Accordingly, by the end of the month only 10–15% of the personnel in the JNA in BiH were from outside the republic.
 Silber and Little note that Milošević secretly ordered all Bosnian-born JNA soldiers to be transferred to BiH.
 Jović's memoirs suggest that Milošević planned for an attack on Bosnia well in advance.